Integrable systems, toric degenerations and Okounkov bodies

+For the definition of a flat family (of schemes) see \cite[III.9]{Hartshorne}.
+In a flat family all the fibers $X_t = \pi^{-1}(t)$ have the same dimension, and more generally the same Hilbert polynomial (\cite[Theorem III.9.9 and Corollary III.9.10]{Hartshorne}).
+In fact the Hilbert polynomial being the same for all the fibers is equivalent to flatness.
+We note that flatness of a family $\pi: \X \to \c$, in the case when $\X$ is a variety, is a mild condition (\cite[Proposition III.9.7]{Hartshorne}).

 We now describe the contents of this paper in more detail.
 The paper has two parts.
-In Part 1 we use a toric degeneration of $X$, satisfying some natural hypotheses explained below, to construct an integrable system on $X$.
-In Part 2 we show that this construction can be applied to the {toric degenerations arising from the theory of Okounkov bodies (also called \textit{Newton-Okounkov bodies}), as explained in \cite{Anderson10}}. {As a consequence,} we obtain integrable systems whose moment images are the corresponding Newton-Okounkov bodies.
+In Part 1 we use a toric degeneration of $X$, satisfying some additional hypotheses explained below, to construct an integrable system on $X$.
+In Part 2 we show that this construction can be applied to the toric degenerations arising from the theory of Newton-Okounkov bodies (also called Okounkov bodies), as explained in \cite{Anderson10}.
+As a consequence, we obtain integrable systems whose moment images are the corresponding Newton-Okounkov bodies.